lightbulblighter/Rboxlo/README.md

 - **Node.js** powers the server and everything surrounding it (REST API, matchmaker, etc.)
 - **MySQL** powers the server's database, where all permanent data is stored
 - **Docker** containerizes the server and runs it all in a secure fashion
-- **.NET** is what the client applications are built on for smooth execution and cross-platform support
+- **.NET** is what the client applications are built on for smooth execution

 **Requirements:**